 Font Size – Caution!
 Closely connected to legibility is its most common yardstick – font size.
 Typically font sizes of 10 point or greater have better than average legibility.
 Now here is the caution.
 Font families can look completely different in the same size: example – Cambridge uses an 8 point Times Semi Bold font for its Concord Reference Bibles.
 This Bible is however more legible than many other Bibles with larger fonts – particularly ‘thinner’ fonts…

 Note-taking capability.
 You need a Bible that you can take notes in.
 If note-taking is a premium you should be looking at 2 essential features: paper quality and width of margins.
-Some Allan Bible have lined paper in the back of the Bible as well.
-Wide Margin Bibles are typically fairly big Bibles because of the added space for the 1″ + margin space.
-Do not expect the text to be more than 8-9 point – i.e. not exceptionally large.
+Some Allan Bibles have lined paper in the back of the Bible as well.
+Typically, Wide Margin Bibles are fairly big Bibles because of the added space for the 1″ + margin space.
+Do not expect the text to be more than 8-9 point (with the exception of the new Schuyler Wide Margins) – i.e. not exceptionally large.
 If the text was large the Bible would be enormous.

 Classic Reference Bible – Many Bibles fall into the ‘Classic Size’ range.
 These Bibles do not fit into a ‘specialty’ category and will require research to determine whether or not they fit your specifications.
 Typically these Bibles are a person’s ‘standard’ ‘go-to’ Bible.

 Study Bible – We actually have a page dedicated to study Bibles.
 Of course, many people carry these to church every Sunday, but obviously they average 4-5 lbs and can be a bit cumbersome.
 You probably can’t put this in your back pocket either….